Lisu hill tribe - History and Culture

 Where do the Lisu people live?

 Lisu hill tribe people can be found in Thailand, China, India, Myanmar.
-They drifted into North Thailand from Burma and can now be found in Chiang Mai, Mae Hong Son, Sukhothai, Tak, Kamphaeng Phet, Phayao, Lampang and Chiang Rai provinces.
-The vast majority of the Lisu hill tribe people still live in China, in their original heartland at the headwaters of the Mekong and Salween Rivers.
+They drifted into North Thailand from Burma and can now be found in Chiang Mai, Mae Hong Son, Sukhothai, Tak, Kamphaeng Phet, Phayao, Lampang Chiang Rai provinces.
+The vast majority of the Lisu hill tribe people still live in China, in their original heartland at the Mekong and Salween Rivers’ headwaters.